-Iconic band Pixies is on tour!
-Pixies are one of alt rock's most influental bands, so don't miss the opportunity to see these pioneers.
+Formed in 1986, Pixies is one of alt rock's most influental bands.
+Since the band's reformation in 2004 it has been constantly on tour and in 2014 released its first studio album in 23 years.
+Don't miss the opportunity to see these pioneers.
 Find your Pixies tickets and enjoy the show!

 Formed in Boston during the 1980's, American alternative rock band Pixies is comprised of members Black Francis, Joey Santiago, Kim Deal, and David Lovering.
 The band was founded by Francis and Santiago, who first met after being assigned as suite mates while attending the University of Massachusetts Amherst.
 Bass player Kim Deal joined the band after responding to a classified ad in a local paper.
 Even though Deal arrived at her audition without a bass or the knowledge of how to play one, she was the only person to respond to the ad and was later subsequently given a bass to practice on.
 Originally, Santiago, Francis, and Deal wanted Deal's sister Kelley to join as a drummer, but when she passed the group hired David Lovering on a suggestion from Deal's husband.